Kevinlega/CCOM4030/README.md

 ###### General Description:

-- Mobil app that serves as a content manager for projects that contain ethnographic data.
+- Mobile app that serves as a content manager for projects that contain ethnographic data.
 The app also contains the tools to recollect ethnographic data such as: images, video, audio and text files.
 The data stored in each project can be accessed from the app and the administrator has the ability to add participants to the project.
-Users will also have friends for them to not have to write the email of the user they want to add to the project.
+The app contains a friendship mechanism, that will allow administrators to add participants to their projects.

 ###### Purpose of the System:

-- Acquire a platform where investigators can share recourses of text and multimedia with users which have access to the projects data.
+- Acquire a platform where investigators can share resources of text and multimedia with users that have access to the project.

 ###### Systems Reach:

-- Users: The users can look and send friend request, view their friends and accept or reject friend request.
-They can also create projects which makes them administrators and participate in other users’ projects.
+- Users: The users can look and send friend requests, view their friends and accept or reject friend requests.
+They can also create projects, that will make them administrators of a project and participate in other users’ projects.

 - Administrators: Users who create the project can add and view the ethnographic data on their project.
 They also can add users to their project.